Nick3C/pinyin-toolkit/pinyin/docs/readme.txt

 * Don't generate audio tags if sounds are missing
 * Use a fifth tone audio sample if one is provided, otherwise switch to 4th tone
 * Try several file extensions when we need a bit of audio, using the order: .mp3, .ogg, .wav
-* Optional entry-number indictaors in translations such as "(1)" "(2)" "(3)"
+* Optional entry-number indicators in translations such as "(1)" "(2)" "(3)"
 * Internal refactoring of code to remove the incidence of unreliable string manipulations, leading to bugfixes:
   - Remove space at the end of colored pinyin
   - Remove spaces between punctuation in pinyin
   - Remove the space between erhua "r" suffix and main word in pinyin
-  - Prevent loss of punctuation when colorizing charactersne
+  - Prevent loss of punctuation when colorizing hanzi
 * erhua and third tone sandhi now handled properly
-* line-index support and seperator support added for dictionary lookup
+* line-index support and separator support added for dictionary lookup
-* ported KanjiGraph to Hanzigraph
 * Squash bug that means character colorisation to fail if audio generation off
 * Pinyin is recognised and colored anywhere in the text
+* support for numbers has been greatly improved
 * Added code testsuite
 * Preferences window now used for config
 * Many smaller modifications to improve usability